amirashad/ghctl/README.md

  - Create protection on branch
  - Add mandatory reviewers to branch protection
  - Add required checks to branch protection
+ - Add some files to repository, branch
+ - Get repositories of organisation as yaml or json
+ - Get repository by name as yaml or json
+ - Get members of organisation as yaml or json
+ - Get teams of organisation as yaml or json

 ## Limitations